For Clerks of Court

 No. The Baker Act requires the submission of unredacted forms.

-Clerks of Court typically submit documents on a daily, weekly, biweekly, or monthly basis depending on their counties' work flow and volume.
+Clerk of Court staff may submit documents on a daily, weekly, biweekly, or monthly basis depending on their counties' work flow and volume.